-Given the evolving national security threat landscape, DHS/FEMA has evaluated the national risk profile and set priorities that help inform appropriate allocation of scarce security dollars.
-In assessing the national risk profile for FY 2023, six National Priority Areas pose the most concern.
-The following are the six priority areas for FY 2022:
+Given the evolving threat landscape, DHS/FEMA has evaluated the national risk profile and set priorities that help inform appropriate allocation of scarce security dollars.
+In assessing the national risk profile for FY 2023, six priority areas attract the most concern.
+The following are the six priority areas for FY 2023: